Elv13/collision/README.md

-Collision window management module for AwesomeWM
+Collision window navigation module for AwesomeWM
 ================================================

 This module add some visual indicators for common window management operations.